What to do when someone dies

 What to do when someone dies, a simple step-by-step guide

-Daytime: If your loved one died during the day, and the death was anticipated, for example, from a terminal illness, you will need to contact their GP or the NHS helpline (dial 111) as soon as possible
+Daytime: should your loved one die during the day and the death was expected, such as from a terminal illness, contact their GP or the NHS helpline (dial 111) as soon as possible.

-Night-time: If your loved one passed away at night, you should still call the NHS helpline (dial 111) and they will advise you on what to do next.
-You can wait until the morning before contacting their GP.
+Night-time: If your loved one passes away at night, call the NHS helpline (dial 111) for guidance.
+You can wait until morning to contact their GP.

-In both instances, if you are not the next of kin or a close relative, you should ensure that they are notified immediately.
+If you are not the next of kin or a close relative, notify them right away.

-If the cause of death is known, the doctor will issue a Medical Certificate of Cause of Death.
-This certificate will allow you to register the death.
+Once the cause of death is known, the doctor will issue a Medical Certificate of Cause of Death.
+The certificate will allow you to register the death.

 Unexpected death at home

-If the cause of death is unknown, it’s important that you leave the area untouched (apart from any attempt at resuscitation).
-The Police will arrange for a funeral director to collect the deceased.
-They will take the body into the care of the hospital acting on behalf of the local HM Coroner’s department.
+If the cause of death is unknown, leave the area untouched except for any resuscitation attempts.
+The Police will arrange for a funeral director to collect the deceased and transfer them to the hospital on behalf of the local HM Coroner’s department.

-If a medical professional is unsure about the actual cause of death, even if it was clearly from natural causes, or if the deceased died suddenly or unnaturally, they would contact the HM Coroner’s office.
-The Coroner’s Officer may order a post-mortem examination to determine the cause of death.
-Then they will issue the documents allowing the funeral to take place.
-It’s important to note that a funeral cannot be conducted until the HM Coroner’s office has completed their investigations and cause of death established.
+Sometimes a medical professional cannot determine the cause of death.
+Even if it appears natural, or if the death was sudden or unnatural, they must contact the HM Coroner’s office.
+The Coroner’s Officer may request a post-mortem examination to identify the cause of death and issue the necessary documents for the funeral.
+A funeral cannot take place until the HM Coroner’s office completes their investigation and confirms the cause of death.

 Has someone passed away at home?